bytecodeio/dashboard-summarization/README.md

 This app uses a one shot prompt technique for fine tuning the LLM, meaning that all the metadata for the dashboard and request is contained in the prompt.
 To improve the accuracy, detail, and depth of the summaries and prescriptive steps returned by the LLM please pass as much context about the dashboard and the general recommendation themes in the prompt sent to the model.
 This can all be done through Looker as opposed to hard coded in the Cloud Run Service.
 Details below:
 * Add dashboard details to each dashboard the extension is added to.
 This is used to inform the LLM of the general context of the report (see [these docs](https://cloud.google.com/looker/docs/editing-user-defined-dashboards#editing_dashboard_details) for more detail).
 * Add notes to each tile on a dashboard.
 This is used to inform the LLM of the general context of each individual query on the dashboard.
 Use this to add small contextual notes the LLM should consider when generating the summary (see [these docs](https://cloud.google.com/looker/docs/editing-user-defined-dashboards#:~:text=Adding%20a%20tile%20note,use%20plain%20text%20or%20HTML.) for more details on adding tile notes).

+---

+## Troubleshooting

+### Shared Backend Issues

+**Authentication Errors**
+- Verify OAuth client ID is correct in extension settings
+- Ensure the redirect URI includes `/extensions/dashboard-summarization/oauth-callback`
+- Check that the same Google Cloud project is used for both extensions
+- Confirm the user has Vertex AI permissions in the Google Cloud project

+**Backend Connection Issues**
+- Verify the Cloud Endpoint URL is correct and accessible
+- Check that the explore-assistant backend is deployed and running
+- Ensure Cloud Run service allows unauthenticated requests or has proper IAM configured
+- Test the backend URL directly: `curl -X GET https://your-backend-url/health`

+**Model Configuration Issues**
+- Verify Vertex AI API is enabled in your Google Cloud project
+- Check that the specified model (e.g., `gemini-2.0-flash`) is available in your region
+- Ensure the Vertex AI location matches your Cloud Run deployment region
+- Validate that your project has Vertex AI quotas and billing enabled

+**Extension Settings Not Saving**
+- Confirm you have admin access in Looker to modify extension settings
+- Try refreshing the browser and reopening the settings modal
+- Check browser developer console for any JavaScript errors
+- Verify the extension has `local_storage` entitlements in the manifest

+**Dashboard Summary Errors**
+- Check that OAuth authentication completed successfully (green checkmark)
+- Verify the dashboard has queries with data returned
+- Ensure the conversation history isn't hitting token limits (clear chat if needed)
+- Monitor Cloud Run logs for backend errors: `gcloud logs tail --service=your-service-name`

+### Getting Help

+- Check the [Looker Community](https://community.looker.com/) for common issues
+- Review Cloud Run service logs for detailed error messages
+- Enable debug mode in browser developer tools to see detailed request/response data
+- For shared backend issues, also check the explore-assistant documentation and logs